BoykaFramework/boyka-framework/README.md

 boyka init [project-name]
 ```

-When you execute this command, you will be prompted by a set of questions which you must answer to setup the Boyka project with Maven and Java 17.
+When this command is executed, multiple set of questions will be prompted that must be answered to setup the project.
+By default, the Boyka project uses Java 17 as programming language and Maven as the build tool.

 > [!TIP]
-> This will only take few seconds.
+> Boyka CLI assistant will allow setting up the project quickly within seconds.

 ## 👜 Resources